Ford F-150 Brake Failure Lawsuits

 Toyota acceleration crashes may have injured many people.
 Toyota has already agreed to pay $1.1 Billion for previous acceleration lawsuits.
 At this point there is no clear answer how many people have been hurt by these possibly defective automobiles.
 Read more about Toyota acceleration lawsuits here.

 Many consumers are driving recalled vehicles and don’t even know it.
-If you were injured by a defective car that was recalled, you may be able to recover for your injuries.
+If you were injured by a defective car that was recalled, you may be able to recover from your injuries.
 Recalled vehicles can potentially be dangerous to drivers, passengers, and other cars around them on the road.
 Read more about recalled vehicles here.

 Woods & Woods is not associated with, sponsored by, or affiliated with Cadillac, Chevrolet, Ford, General Motors, GMC, Mazda, Toyota, or Volkswagen.